openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Other parameters, such as `state` or `code` (from [@!RFC6749]), or `id_token` (from [@!OpenID.Core]), and `iss` (from [@RFC9207]) can be included in the response as defined in the respective specifications. `state` values MUST only contain ASCII URL safe characters (uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde).
 For the implementation considerations of a `state` parameter, see (#state_management).

-The `presentation_submission` element MAY be included as a separate response parameter alongside the VP token.
+When the `presentation_submission` element is present, it MUST be included as a separate response parameter alongside the VP token.
 Clients MUST ignore any `presentation_submission` element included inside a Verifiable Presentation.

 Including the `presentation_submission` parameter as a separate response parameter allows the Wallet to provide the Verifier with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the Credential formats that do not allow for the direct inclusion of `presentation_submission` parameters inside a Credential itself.